Nexmo/dotnet-skeleton-app/README.md

 ### Api Credentials

-Your Api Key and Api Secret can be found in the [Nexmo Dashboard](https://dashboard.nexmo.com/)
+Your Api Key and Api Secret can be found in the [Vonage API Dashboard](https://dashboard.nexmo.com/)

 You can set your Api Key or Api Secret for the app one of two ways:

 1. In Visual Studio - right click on the dotnet-skeleton-app projects and click properties.
-Inside the properties menu click debug, in debug add new enviornment variables for `NEXMO_API_KEY` and `NEXMO_API_SECRET`
+Inside the properties menu click debug, in debug add new enviornment variables for `VONAGE_API_KEY` and `VONAGE_API_SECRET`

-2. Open dotnet-skeleton-app/Controllers/SmsController.cs and replace the NEXMO_API_KEY and NEXMO_API_SECRET with your key/secret
+2. Open dotnet-skeleton-app/Controllers/SmsController.cs and replace the VONAGE_API_KEY and VONAGE_API_SECRET with your key/secret

 ### Using Ngrok